MarcoManjarrez/VinylStore/README.md

 ## Instalation
 ### Prerequisites
-> Go version 1.20 or higher
+> Go version 1.20 or higher and
 > curl 8.18.0 or higher

 ### Setup